10 Home Cleaning Tips from Professional Cleaners

 Cut Grease With a Hot Rag

-Microfiber cloths excel at putting the finishing touches on mirrors, countertops and even tile and fixtures.
-After cleaning surfaces with your favorite cleaning solution and drying them off with a terry cloth rag or a separate microfiber cloth, polish them to a mirror finish with a dry microfiber cloth.
+Microfiber cloths are great for putting the finishing touches on mirrors, countertops, tile and fixtures.
+After cleaning the surface with your favorite cleaning solution and drying it off with a terry cloth rag or a microfiber cloth, polish it to a mirror finish with a fresh, dry microfiber cloth.